Frederick William Freking

-Frederick William Freking (August 11, 1913 – November 28, 1998) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Salina, in Kansas (1957–1964) and bishop of the Diocese of La Crosse in Wisconsin (1964–1983).
+Frederick William Freking (August 11, 1913 – November 28, 1998) was an American prelate of the Catholic Church who served as bishop of the Diocese of Salina, in Kansas (1957–1964) and bishop of the Diocese of La Crosse in Wisconsin (1964–1983).

 Biography

 Early life and education

 Freking was born in Heron Lake, Minnesota, one of nineteen children of August and Rosa (née Oberbroeckling) Freking.
 He received his early education at the parochial school of Sacred Heart Parish, and then attended Heron Lake Public High School.

-In 1934, Freking earned a Bachelor of Arts degree from St. Mary's College in Winona.
+In 1934, Freking earned a Bachelor of Arts degree from St. Mary's College in Winona, Minnesota..
 He completed his studies in philosophy and theology in Rome, at the Pontifical North American College and the Pontifical Gregorian University.
 He earned a Bachelor of Sacred Theology degree in 1937.

 Priesthood and ministry

-On July 31, 1938, Freking was ordained to the priesthood for the Diocese of Winona in Rome by Archbishop Luca Pasetto.
-Following his return to Minnesota, he served as a curate in Winona, Dakota, and La Moille, and as editor of the diocesan newspaper before continuing his studies at the Catholic University of America in Washington, D.C.
-He there earned a Doctor of Canon Law degree in 1948.
-Freking became diocesan chancellor in 1952.
-From 1953 to 1957, he served as spiritual director of the North American College.
+On July 31, 1938, Freking was ordained to the priesthood at the Church of St. Ignatius of Loyola at Campus Martius in Rome for the Diocese of Winona in Rome by Archbishop Luca Pasetto.
+Following his return to Minnesota, he served as a curate in Winona, Dakota, and La Moille, and as editor of the diocesan newspaper.
+He later went to Washington D.C. to attend the Catholic University of America.
+He earned a Doctor of Canon Law degree in 1948.
+Freking was appointed diocesan chancellor in 1952.
+In 1953, he returned to Rome to serve as spiritual director of the North American College.